acdh-oeaw/parthenos_mapping/README.md

 315 - Dataset/Multiresource - a mapping for a CMDI record describing multiple Resources

 334 - Deutsches Textarchiv - NERLiX VRE handmade mapping from Matteo and Davor

+Mappings in X3ml (new generator policy and PE1.11)

+365 - Dataset - modifications from George and Matteo

 # Generator
 This application parses CLARIN profiles from a given URL and generates x3ml (xml) mapping files